Thomas Williamson (soccer): College & Amateur

-In three full seasons with the Golden Bears, Williamson scored 9 goals and tallied 1 assists in 45 appearances, earning All PAC-12 Honors in 2019.
-Williamson also was selected as a Pac-12 All-Academic Honorable Mention in 2018.
-Williamson missed his senior season in 2020 due to the Pac-12 Conference been cancelled due to the COVID-19 pandemic.
-In 2021, He graduated with a B.A. in Legal Studies.
+In three full seasons with the Golden Bears, Williamson scored 9 goals and tallied 1 assist in 45 appearances, earning All PAC-12 Honors in 2019.
+Williamson was also selected as a Pac-12 All-Academic Honorable Mention in 2018.
+Williamson missed his senior season in 2020 due to the Pac-12 Conference being cancelled because of the COVID-19 pandemic.
+In 2021, he graduated with a B.A. in legal studies.

 In 2018, Williamson appeared for USL PDL side Orange County SC U23.

 Professional

-On January 21, 2021, Williamson was drafted 12th overall in the 2021 MLS SuperDraft by San Jose Earthquakes.
+On January 21, 2021, Williamson was drafted 12th overall in the 2021 MLS SuperDraft by the San Jose Earthquakes.
 On April 23, 2021, Williamson was officially signed by the Earthquakes.
-The same day he was sent on a season-long loan to USL Championship side Pittsburgh Riverhounds.
+The same day, he was sent on a season-long loan to USL Championship side Pittsburgh Riverhounds.

 Williamson made his professional debut on May 8, 2021, starting against Tampa Bay Rowdies, becoming the first player in Riverhounds history born after the club's formation.
-On June 15, 2021, he scored his first professional goal in a 1-0 away win against Indy Eleven.
-Williamson scored the first of two goals in a 2-0 win against Tampa Bay Rowdies, clinching a spot for the Riverhounds in the 2021 USL Championship Playoffs.
+On June 15, 2021, he scored his first professional goal in a 1–0 away win against Indy Eleven.
+Williamson scored the first of two goals in a 2–0 win against Tampa Bay Rowdies, clinching a spot for the Riverhounds in the 2021 USL Championship Playoffs.
 He ended his rookie season with 6 goals and 4 assists.

 Following the 2021 season, San Jose declined their contract option on Williamson.

-On February 8, 2022, Williamson signed with MLS Next Pro side Minnesota United 2 ahead of their inaugural season.
+On February 8, 2022, Williamson signed with the MLS Next Pro side, Minnesota United 2, ahead of their inaugural season.

 On December 13, 2022, it was announced that Williamson would join USL Championship side Loudoun United for the 2023 season.